Lean-Tree/platform-engineer-tech-task/README.md

 2. Modify the Terraform code to meet the necessary acceptance criteria.
 3. Provide clear comments in your code, or verbally explain the purpose and functionality of each resource or configuration block.
 4. Deploy your Terraform code to the Lean Tree Interviews AWS Account using credentials supplied during the interview.
-5. Commit and push your code changes to the remote branch.

 ## Part 3 - Shell Scripting: Recursive Text Search